 Rebate amount: The amount of departure levy paid, limited to 2 trips per lifetime

-To anyone who leaves Malaysia by air to perform umrah or other kinds of religious pilgrimage excluding the pilgrimage for Hajj.
-You will need a copy of the visa issued by Saudi Arabia for the umrah and a written verification by a recognised religious body, as evidence to use this claim.
+To anyone who leaves Malaysia by air to perform umrah or other kinds of religious pilgrimage excluding the pilgrimage for Hajj in YA 2021.
+You will need a copy of the visa issued by Saudi Arabia for the umrah and a written verification by a recognised religious body, as evidence to be eligible for this tax rebate.

 Rebate amount: Zakat/fitrah paid